RoryQo/A-Dual-Approach-to-Modeling-Wine-Quality-Through-Chemical-Composition/README.md

 ```math
 \text{density\_combined}_i = 0.6815 \cdot \text{FixedAcidity}_i - 0.4947 \cdot \text{Alcohol}_i
 ```
+This feature was derived using weights informed by the correlation matrix, specifically targeting the strong positive correlation between FixedAcidity and Alcohol.

 **Why this helps**:
 - Reduces the dimension of the collinear subspace